RJ-Jung/Projects/README.md

 # Projects
-Case Studies and Other projects seperated between academic and personal interest.
+Case Studies and other projects seperated between academic and personal interest.